 A typical day at Carolina House varies depending on the needs of the individual client.
 Most days begin around 6:30 a.m. when clients meet with one of our caring 24-hour nursing staff to assess vital signs and address any medical concerns.
-After breakfast, which is prepared by the patient with supervision, clients who have received clearance from our medical and clinical teams may take a walk near the 10 acres of forest surrounding our farmhouse, or engage in another approved activity.
+After breakfast, which is prepared by our culinary staff, clients who have received clearance from our medical and clinical teams may take a walk near the 10 acres of forest surrounding our farmhouse or engage in another approved activity.

-Clients then begin a full day of individual and group therapies, lectures, activities, and meetings.
-In addition to individual and family therapy sessions, clients participate in a wide range of therapy groups addressing such topics as body image, coping skills, interpersonal effectiveness, spirituality, and many others.
-In order to assist the recovery and healing process, clients have one hour of nap/rest time daily.
+Clients will begin a full day of individual and group therapies, lectures, activities, and meetings.
+In addition to individual and family therapy sessions, clients participate in a wide range of therapy groups addressing topics such as body image, coping skills, interpersonal effectiveness, spirituality, and many others.
+To assist in the recovery and healing process, clients have one hour of nap or rest time daily.

 On weekends, after a morning therapy group, clients enjoy supervised group outings to nearby attractions and other leisure activities.
 Visiting hours are on Sunday afternoons, and we make every effort to accommodate clients’ diverse religious practices.

 In the evenings, clients have free time to use in whatever way they find most meaningful for their recovery.
 They may prefer to interact with others or spend some quiet time reflecting on the work they’ve done in therapy.
 This is their time to use as they choose.

 - Nutrition therapy

 - Yoga and mindfulness group

 - Grocery shopping